Pooh Richardson

 Jerome "Pooh" Richardson Jr. (born May 14, 1966) is an American former basketball player who played 10 seasons in the National Basketball Association (NBA).
 He was selected in the first round of the 1989 NBA draft by the Minnesota Timberwolves, the first draft pick in franchise history.
 He would also play for the Indiana Pacers and Los Angeles Clippers during his 10-year NBA career from 1989 to 1999.

 Richardson played college basketball for the UCLA Bruins from 1985 to 1989.
 A three-time first-team all-conference selection in the Pac-10 (now the Pac-12), he set school career records for assists and three-point field goal percentage.

 His nickname came from his grandmother, who thought he resembled Winnie the Pooh.

 Early life

 Richardson grew up in Philadelphia, and played basketball in the Sonny Hill League.
 He was a McDonald's All-American while playing at Ben Franklin High School.
 He led Ben Franklin to the Public League championship in 1984.
 The Philadelphia Tribune called Richardson "a basketball legend in [Philadelphia]."
+Franklin retired his jersey in 2023.